 What’s the difference between Auto-Connect and Always-On in Surfshark?

 Auto-Connect automatically reconnects when a network change occurs, while Always-On keeps the VPN active whenever you’re online.
 Enabling both can help prevent unintended exposure if a disconnect happens.
-Turbo vpn operating system compatibility where can you actually use it
+Why your amazon app wont play nice with your vpn and how to fix it 2026

 How often should I expect Surfshark to disconnect if everything is working fine?